DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-types.md

 # Data Types

-The Grid component supports custom value formatting and the use of a custom editor for cell value editing (depending on column's data type).
+The Grid component supports custom value formatting and using a custom editor for cell value editing (depending on column's data type).

-The [DataTypeProvider](../reference/data-type-provider.md) plugin holds the `type`, `formatterComponent` and `editorComponent` properties that enable you to associate the data type provider with a data type, specify custom formatting and a custom editor respectively.
+The [DataTypeProvider](../reference/data-type-provider.md) plugin holds the `type`, `formatterComponent` and `editorComponent` properties that enable you to associate the data type provider with a data type, specify custom formatting and a custom editor.

 Associate a column with a data type using the `Column` object's `dataType` field.